sgupta701/amongus_hand-control/README.md

 ---

-#### ⚠️ please note

-..so this project is a demo only,  not a product; and is created just for experimenting.

-- designed for the web version of among us
-- crewmate tasks require mouse interactions, which are not currently supported by this gesture system.
-- this system is optimized for movement and action controls (e.g., walking, venting, killing, reporting, typing).

 ## Features
 ```
 - ✅ real-time ASL gesture recognition (28 gestures - 26 alphabets(standard ASL) + space(custom) + enter(custom))